 Abrupt cessation of benzodiazepine treatment in those with anxiety disorders were found to induce a state of rebound anxiety, which is in addition to the physical symptoms of withdrawal.

 It is common for those struggling with an anxiety disorder to have a return to their baseline symptoms, but much more severe than before they were being treated.
 It’s common for a rebound reaction to trigger a relapse.
 Between 10 to 35 percent of people stopping benzos will experience rebound anxiety that can lead to panic attacks.
 A slow tapering will lead to fewer withdrawal symptoms.

 Similar to rebound anxiety, rebound insomnia is defined as difficulty initiating or maintaining sleep that is worsened by the abrupt discontinuation of sleeping pills.
 Insomnia can return worse than it has been, which leads to individuals experiencing a complete loss of sleep that lasts hours or days.
 Insomnia can worsen compared to pre-treatment levels.

 How Long Does Benzo Withdrawal Last?

-How long it takes one to withdraw from benzos will look different depending on the person.
+How long it takes one to withdraw from benzos will be different depending on the person.
 Several factors should be considered when determining a timeline.
 Among them are:

 - Age, sex, health, medical history, and lifestyle